Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

 In Fig.~\ref{fig:Accuracy_over_SNR}(a) and Fig.~\ref{fig:Accuracy_over_SNR}(b), we investigate the effect of SNR on NMSE and cosine similarity, respectively, and compare our scheme to different CSI acquisition methods.
-In this experiment, the CSI acquisition period is set to $T_{ca}=2.5$~ms. It is observed that our proposed method achieves the lowest NMSE and the highest cosine similarity among all the schemes.
+In this experiment, the CSI acquisition period is set to $T_{ca}=2.5$~ms, implying that the pilot density for pilot-based channel estimation is $\alpha=0.66$ and the iteration number of our method is $K=7$.
+It is observed that our proposed method achieves the lowest NMSE and the highest cosine similarity among all the schemes.
 Another observation is that the performance of our proposed scheme and of the KNN-based channel inference scheme is almost invariant to SNR.
 This is because sensing-aided methods estimate CSI directly from environmental sensing data rather than relying on noisy pilot observations, which makes them robust to time-variant SNR levels.
 Although the KNN-based method achieves lower computational latency (as shown in Fig.~\ref{fig:Latency}), the experimental result seen in Fig. \ref{fig:Accuracy_over_SNR}(a) and Fig. \ref{fig:Accuracy_over_SNR}(b) demonstrates that its estimation quality is much worse than that of our scheme, since it only exploits user location and ignores the real-time dynamics of the wireless environment.
 By contrast, for all pilot-based channel estimation schemes, the performance improves upon increasing the SNR, as higher SNR leads to reduced pilot contamination by channel noise.
 However, in the high-SNR regime, their performance becomes limited by the number of available pilots, rather than by pilot quality.
-Although the diffusion model theoretically provides a strong generative prior for channel estimation with limited pilots, the strict latency constraint prevents sufficient iterative refinement, leading to even worse performance than classical LS and LASSO estimators.